edgurgel/poxa-erlang/README.md

 Open Pusher implementation compatible with Pusher libraries.
 It's designed to be used as a single registered app with id, secret and key defined on start.

+You should check this repository: https://github.com/edgurgel/poxa .
+There is a port of this project in Elixir and this repository won't be mantained in favor of the Elixir version.

 ## Features